SagarRaghuvanshi31/Linux/README.md

 ```
 - **Make multiple directory** <br>

-This command is use to make multiple directory <br>
+Run this command to make multiple directory <br>
 aws gcp azure = folders name
 ```
 mkdir aws gcp azure
 ```
 - **See the file and folder** <br>

-This command is use to see the file and folder
+Run this command to see the file and folder

 ls = listing <br>
 ll = long listing <br>